0racle/raku-Exportable/README.md

 `Exportable` makes it simple to export functions from your module without polluting the users namespace.
 There's not need to write the function name a second time, and/or write your own complicated `EXPORT` sub.

-This module is fairly spares in what it does on purpose, but if you thing there is a glaring omission, raise an issue.
+This module is fairly sparse in what it does on purpose, but if you thing there is a glaring omission, raise an issue.